 - Tenderness or blistering of the skin may occur, but these symptoms can be helped by the use of skin products recommended by your doctor or pharmacist.

 - Less frequent side effects include depression, dizziness, headache, swelling, rash or leg cramps.
-Important: Contact your doctor if any side effect continues to bother you after 24 to 48 hours.

 - Remember that the drug has been prescribed specifically for you and your diagnosed condition.
 Do not use the drug for any other conditions nor give the drug to others even if they have similar symptoms.

 - If you think that you or anyone else has accidentally taken an overdose, stay out of the sunlight and immediately contact your poison control center, doctor, pharmacist, or nearest hospital emergency room.